-- Over half of UK consumers (54%) specifically plan to shop on Black Friday 2018 – a sales event that’s still only five years old in the UK.
+- Over half of UK consumers (54%) specifically planned to shop on Black Friday 2018 – a sales event that was only five years old in the UK.

-The strategy of backing away from Black Friday may work for B&Q, a predominantly out-of-town retailer.
-However, huge organisations are already predicting a continuing upward trend that falls in line with last year’s Barclaycard findings.
+The strategy of backing away from Black Friday may have worked for B&Q, a predominantly out-of-town retailer.
+However, huge organisations were predicting a continuing upward trend that fell in line with Barclaycard’s 2017 findings.

-- Data aggregator BlackFriday.Global forecasts that 64% of people will be actively shopping on the day – 10% more than B&Q’s figures – and over three-quarters (76%) will be visiting bricks-and-mortar stores as part of this.
+- Data aggregator BlackFriday.Global forecast that 64% of people would be actively shopping on the day – 10% more than B&Q’s figures – and over three-quarters (76%) would be visiting bricks-and-mortar stores as part of this.

-- More eye-opening are statistics from IMRG, which forecasts that £1.54 billion will be spent online alone in the UK on the day itself.
-This, however, is just one-fifth of the £8.1 billion that it believes will be spent across the entirety of the month it has labelled “Blackvember”.
+- More eye-opening are statistics from IMRG, which predicted that £1.54 billion will be spent online alone in the UK on the day itself.
+This, however, was just one-fifth of the £8.1 billion it believed would be spent across the entirety of a month it labelled “Blackvember”.

 Same old players, brand new format

 The phrase “Blackvember” may be a clunky portmanteau, but don’t be surprised if it becomes the new phrase for the sales season.
-As we’ve seen this year, Amazon has already accepted that Black Friday is just the central day of an otherwise long-running sales event.
+As we saw in 2018, Amazon already accepted that Black Friday was just the central day of an otherwise long-running sales event.

-And would you believe it, this attitude is being mimicked in 2018 by its former Black Friday launch partner, Asda.
-After famously turning its back on the day itself after all those aisle-based scrapes, this year it launched its “Green is the New Black” multi-day sales event, clearly understanding that it needs something to respond to the evolving appetite for deals in November.
+And would you believe it, this attitude was mimicked by its former Black Friday launch partner, Asda.
+After famously turning its back on the day itself after all those aisle-based scrapes, it launched its “Green is the New Black” multi-day sales event, clearly understanding that it needs something to respond to the evolving appetite for deals in November.